 OSR response to NISRA Phase 1 report

 The OSR is assessing how the three UK census offices are ensuring the 2021 Censuses will serve the public.
-Its report ‘2021 Censuses in the UK – Preliminary findings' (PDF 0.3MB) with the accompanying letter (PDF 40KB) to the Census offices, published 4 October 2019, details the extent to which planning, engagement and development activities by NISRA, NRS and ONS are compliant with the Code of Practice for Statistics.
+Its report ‘2021 Censuses in the UK – Preliminary findings' with the accompanying letter from the OSR to NISRA, NRS and ONS, published 4 October 2019, details the extent to which planning, engagement and development activities by NISRA, NRS and ONS are compliant with the Code of Practice for Statistics.
 Furthermore, the report makes recommendations on what each census office needs to do to maintain National Statistics accreditation for its census outputs.

-NISRA is thankful to census data users who have engaged with OSR as part of its assessment to date.
-It welcomes the scrutiny and feedback, and would like to thanks OSR for its fair and constructive findings.
+NISRA is thankful to census data users who have engaged with the OSR as part of its assessment to date.
+It welcomes the scrutiny and feedback and would like to thank the OSR for its fair and constructive findings.
 NISRA will work with NRS and ONS to address the findings as part of ongoing planning and development for Census 2021.

 NISRA response to OSR Phase 1 findings

-The three Census offices are working, collaboratively where relevant, to address these findings as part of enhancing the public value, quality and trustworthiness of the data and statistics from Census 2021 across the UK.
+The three UK census offices are working, collaboratively where relevant, to address these findings as part of enhancing the public value, quality and trustworthiness of the data and statistics from Census 2021 across the UK.

-OSR has reviewed the actions NISRA has taken to address the actionable findings from Phase 1.
-A letter from OSR to NISRA (PDF 0.2MB), published on 11 September, identifies:
+The OSR has reviewed the actions NISRA has taken to address the actionable findings from Phase 1.
+A letter from the OSR to NISRA, published on 11 September 2020, identifies: